agrass15268/transformato-helpers/README.md

 ## hmr_via_parmed

 Python script that uses parmed to do manual hydrogren mass repartitioning.
 Use if you need to manually modify the output of CHARMM-GUI after solvation.
+Takes parameter files from the /toppar/ folder situated in the parent directory of the intermediate states.

 ## makereplicates